Take a Weekend Motorcycle Trip Along California’s Central Coast

 Take a ride along the Foxen Canyon Wine Trail

 This gorgeous, 30-mile stretch of vineyard-lined road between Santa Maria and Los Olivos is home to 13 winery tasting rooms.
-The Foxen Canyon Wine Trail is the perfect place to go for a relaxed afternoon ride.
+The Foxen Canyon Wine Trail is the perfect place to go for a relaxed afternoon ride during your weekend motorcycle trip in California.
 You can stop at tasting rooms along the way to learn more about the local wine country, sample a glass or pick up a bottle of wine to take home.

 Don’t skip iconic Santa Maria Style barbecue